City & Guilds 2394 / 2395 Course Package

 ** IMPORTANT NOTE: FROM AUGUST 2017 THIS COURSE HAS BEEN SUPERSEDED BY THE 2391-52.
 VISIT THIS PAGE TO BOOK **

-These two new testing and inspection qualifications (recommended to be taken together) replace and improve on the former 2391 that was previously available to electricians but has since been withdrawn.
+These two testing and inspection qualifications (recommended to be taken together) replaced and improved on the original 2391 that was previously withdrawn.

 2394 is a level 3 qualification to train you in initial verification and certification of installations, including 3 phase.

 2395 is a level 3 qualification to train you the in ‘Principles, practices and legislation for the periodic inspection, testing and condition reporting of electrical installations.’